 Remember ROY-G-BIV from science class?
 Well, each color on the visible spectrum vibrates at a particular frequency.
 Each of these seven colors are tied to a chakra.
 So when you hear about raising your vibration, or balancing chakras, that’s a referencing to returning each energy center to their normal frequency.

 So below are several chakra charts and their colors, along with their Sanskrit names, energetic frequency, guiding emotions and themes.
 This is your intuition’s way of letting you know where you need healing.

 Chakra Map on the Body

 Chakra Chart – Frequency/Emotion/Theme

 Dogs have chakras just like we do!

 This chakra color chart shows you where you dog’s chakras are, along with their corresponding body parts.
-This way you can send focused chakra healing to your pups, based on their needs.
+So this way you can send focused chakra healing to your pups, based on their needs.

 Cat Chakra Chart